Planning & Environment

-Partner Kelly Alcorn and Senior Associate Johanna Kennerley regularly assist property developers, construction companies, manufacturers, resources companies, extractive industries, local authorities and public sector clients through the ever-changing and comprehensive framework involved in planning and environmental matters related to project and property development.
+Partners Kelly Alcorn and Johanna Kennerley regularly assist property developers, construction companies, manufacturers, resources companies, extractive industries, local authorities and public sector clients through the ever-changing and comprehensive framework involved in planning and environmental matters related to project and property development.

 Carter Newell’s specialist knowledge of the Queensland planning regime ensures we have the ability to provide timely and strategic advice targeted at successfully delivering our clients’ projects.

 Accompanying the planning regime, the environmental legal system is a complex jigsaw comprised of a vast amount of Queensland and Commonwealth legislation and policies.
 Carter Newell provides expert legal advice to our clients in respect of the entire life cycle of construction, resources, extractive industries and industrial projects.

 Working closely with our Energy & Resources, Commercial Property, Litigation & Dispute Resolution and Construction & Engineering teams, our environment and planning lawyers can provide a complete range of practical and efficient strategies and advice to ensure our clients’ objectives are achieved.

 - Project work